 Thirteen editors had 2 films on the list: Richard Chew, Anne V. Coates, Gerald B. Greenberg, Akira Kurosawa, Ray Lovejoy, Craig McKay, Walter Murch, Sam O’Steen, Jay Rabinowitz, William Reynolds, Daniel Rezende, Pietro Scalia, Billy Weber and Peter Zinner.

-Greenberg is the only editor to have 2 films place in the top 10; Schoonmaker and Murch have 2 in the top 15, Chew has 2 in the top 16, and Allen has 2 in the top 20.
+Greenberg is the only editor to have 2 films place in the top 10; Murch has 2 in the top 11; Schoonmaker, 2 in the top 15, Chew, 2 in the top 16; and Allen has 2 in the top 20.
 Coates has the record for the longest period of time between 2 films on the list: 36 years.

 The sound realm, as expected, has many multiple mentions on the Best Edited Films list.
 Leading the pack is Walter Murch with 6 citations (not including 1 for picture editing) for only 3 films — all of them directed by Coppola — on which he performed sound design, sound montage and re-recording mixing, or combinations thereof.
 All of his films are in the top22;2 of them are in the top 11.